edmonl/pubg-tech-test/README.md

 An example test is available in `test.ts`.
 `npm test` runs `test.ts`.

-It exports the only function called, for example, `makeQueue`.
+`index.ts` exports the only function called, for example, `makeQueue`.
 `makeQueue` accepts a function called, for example, `job`, and an optional configuration object, and returns a function called, for example, `queuedJob`.
 `queuedJob` can be called with the same arguments as `job`, and returns a promise that resolves to the same value as `job`.
 `queuedJob` may be called many times in a row, and the underlying `job` is actually called sequentially.